Yugabharathi

 Yugabharathi is a Tamil poet and lyricist.
-His birth name was "Santhanam Desan" and he was known as "Santhanam" by his family and friends.
-During the early 1990s when he began writing poems for magazines he started using the pen name "Yugabharathi" in honour of the great Tamil poet Subramanya Bharathi, commonly known as Mahakavi Bharithiyar.
+He started his career as editor in Kanaiyazhi and turned into a lyricist in Tamil film industry.
 Debuting in the film Aanandham with lyrics for the song "Pallankuzhiyin vattam parthaen", he has become a successful lyricist penning more than 1000 songs.

 Education

+His birth name is Prem kumar.
+During the early 1990s when he began writing poems for magazines he started using the pen name "Yugabharathi" in honour of the great Tamil poet Subramanya Bharathi, commonly known as Mahakavi Bharathiyar.
 Yugabharathi studied in Maxwell Matriculation Higher Secondary School (Thanjavur) and received his diploma in mechanical engineering at Government Polytechnic College (Aranthangi).